Diocese of Alghero-Bosa

-The Diocese of Alghero-Bosa (Dioecesis Algarensis-Bosanensis) is a Latin Catholic bishopric, suffragan of the Metropolitan Archdiocese of Sassari, on Sardinia, insular Italy.
+The Diocese of Alghero-Bosa (Dioecesis Algarensis-Bosanensis) is a Latin Church diocese of the Catholic Church.
+It is a suffragan of the Metropolitan Archdiocese of Sassari, on Sardinia, insular Italy.

-The Diocese has an area of 2,012; a total population of 106,300; a Catholic population of 105,650; 87 priests, 7 permanent deacons and 176 religious.
+The diocese has an area of 2,012; a total population of 106,300; a Catholic population of 105,650; 87 priests, 7 permanent deacons and 176 religious.

 The bishops' seat is Alghero Cathedral.
 Bosa Cathedral is a co-cathedral of the diocese.

 History

 Alghero was built by the Doria of Genoa in 1102.
 In 1106 John, Bishop of Alghero, assisted at the consecration of the Church of the Trinity in Saccargia.

 After a long period, the see was renewed and confirmed by Pope Julius II in his Papal Bull of 8 December 1503, splitting its territory off from the Metropolitan Archdiocese of Sassari, from the suppressed Roman Catholic Diocese of Bisarcio, Diocese of Castro and Diocese of Ottana.
 Pietro Parens, a Genoese, became bishop; he was present at the Fifth Lateran Council in 1512.

 On 21 July 1779 it lost territory to establish the Diocese of Galtelli-Nuoro.
 In 1798 it gained territory from the Archdiocese of Sassari.
 On 9 March 1803 it gained territory from the Diocese of Bosa, and lost territory to establish the Diocese of Bisarcio.
 On 31 December 1938 it lost territory to the Diocese of Nuoro.

 In 1986 the historic Diocese of Alghero was renamed as the Diocese of Alghero–Bosa preserving the title of the diocese of Bosa while absorbing its territory.
 Alghero Cathedral remains the seat of the diocese, while Bosa Cathedral is now a co-cathedral.

 Other major churches in the diocese are the Basilica of Our Lady of the Snows (Santa Maria della Neve) at Cuglieri, and the Sanctuary of Our Lady of Valverde near Alghero.